sumurthy/tsspec/markdown/sp-application-base.api/class/dispose-placeholder.md

 # dispose()

-**Note:** The SharePoint Framework is currently in preview and is subject to change.
-SharePoint Framework client-side web parts are not currently supported for use in production environments.
+> _This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment._

-Diposes the attachedDiv.
+Diposes the attached DOM tree.

 **Signature:** _public dispose(): void;_